 “It was… awkward,” Andrew repeated.
 “In fact, I had my doubts about the legitimacy of that order.”
 This was absurd.
 It almost sounded like an excuse.
 He wished he was somewhere else, counting moons.

 “A soldier with a conscience.
 And the willingness to sacrifice his career for it?
 It’s a rare thing I guess, especially with the apparent lack of background info they gave you.”
 The man opposite to him was in his fourties (most likely).
 He had short brown hair and a neatly trimmed beard that he kept short as well.
 Something of him reminded Andrew of the military and something… something he couldn’t place at all.
-Finally Andrew could relax a bit.
+Finally Andrew relaxed a bit.
 He decided to tell the tale in more detail and he suspected that this man was looking for some answers, too.

 “It’s a rare thing for a Logistics Officer to be asked to go out in a combat ship and kill someone.
-Brass said the target… well, you in fact, were a suspected Empire spy on the run with something and they ordered me to ‘neutralize the threat’ you posed to Federation security.
+Brass said the target… well, you in fact, was a suspected Empire spy on the run with something and they ordered me to ‘neutralize the threat’ you posed to Federation security.
 It’s always Federation security, you know.
 You can silence any objection with it and it always seems to fit in.”

 The man chuckled while still looking into his tumbler.
 He seemed to think hard about something.
 Finally he looked up and met Andrew’s gaze.
 “So the Empire, huh?”
 He leaned back.
 “They were right, though.
 I was on the run.
 But I didn’t work for the Empire.
 I worked for the Federation.”